Hadoop-bigdata/hadoop-study/README.md

 	docker exec -it hadoop-master bash

 ### 3.2 start the hadoop cluster
-You are in the master now, please run the command below, the hdfs and yarn will begin to run
+You are in the master now, please run the command below, the hdfs and yarn will begin to run.

 	./start-hadoop.sh
 And then try to create the first folder on hdfs

 	hadoop fs -mkdir -p input